Climate change is happening. And it's happening at an accelerating pace - faster than the original projections calculated.

 The urban climate analysis includes - in addition to a comprehensive results report including recommendations - the following maps:

-- Urban development "continue as before" in relation to the current state climate and the climate forecast RCP 8.5
+- Urban development "continue as before" in relation to the current climate and the climate forecast RCP 8.5

 Outlook